 Set in the kingdom of Ehb, the story follows a man called Farmer (Jason Statham), an orphan who was adopted by the village.
 When Farmer's wife, Solana (Claire Forlani), and his son leave to sell vegetables at the town of Stonebridge, his farm is attacked by creatures called Krug.
 With the help of his friend and mentor, Norrick (Ron Perlman), he fights off the Krug and travels to Stonebridge.
 However, the Krug kill his son and capture his wife.
 Accompanied by Norrick and Bastian (Will Sanderson), his brother-in-law, Farmer intends to find and rescue his wife.

-This very likely the one and only times Hong Kong veteran action choreographer Ching Siu-tung would work in a video game movie, and his Wire Fu effects are notably evident in the forest battle scenes and the final fight.
+This film marks the one and very likely only time Hong Kong veteran action choreographer Ching Siu-tung would work on a video game movie, and his Wire Fu effects are notably evident in the forest battle scenes and the final fight.

 Two DTV sequels have been released: In the Name of the King 2: Two Worlds and In the Name of the King 3: Last Mission, with substantially smaller budgets and sequences set in modern day Vancouver and Sofia, respectively.

 In The Name of The King provides examples of:

 - Abnormal Ammo: During the first battle with the Krug, the Krug roll out catapults and launch... themselves set on fire.

 - Actor Allusion: Muriella's actress Leelee Sobieski is better known for playing a more famous Lady of War.